HU EN

 Back Next

-Has it ever happened that someone has "mentally resigned" but is still working there?*
+Has it happened that someone has mentally checked out but is still working there?*

-No, we are not aware of such a case.
+No, we are not aware of such cases

 Back Next